 This serious withdrawal process comes with many potentially dangerous situations.
 The intensity of symptoms and length of withdrawal depends on several factors.
 One important factor is the length of time a person drank alcohol.

 The amount of alcohol they consumed on a regular basis also affects their experience.
-A chronic abuser will not have an easy time if they suddenly stop drinking.
+A chronic drinker will probably not have an easy time if they stop drinking abruptly.

 Abruptly stopping drinking can cause severe withdrawals for a long period of time.
-However, slowly tapering off alcohol use will not have the same intense effect.
+However, slowly tapering off alcohol use decreases the intensity of withdrawal.

 Attempting to stop without medical supervision is extremely dangerous and not recommended.
-Medically assisted treatment can lessen the intensity of withdrawal symptoms.
+Medically assisted withdrawal is the safe and sane way to do it.

 Get Answers to Your Questions about the Alcohol Withdrawal Timeline

-Beacon House has the answers to your questions about the alcohol withdrawal timeline.
-Moreover, we offer addiction therapy services to address your needs in a safe and private facility.
+Beacon House staff can answer your questions about the alcohol withdrawal timeline.
+We offer detox services and addiction treatment services to address your needs in the safest way possible.